foxik/minnt/docs/src/index.md

 - high-level training, evaluation, and prediction API, including automatic device management;
 - serialization and deserialization of weights (optionally including the optimizer) and configuration;
-- automatic logging via various loggers;
-- easy to use multi-GPU single-node training.
+- easy to use multi-GPU single-node training (planned, not yet implemented),
+- easy profiling support,
+- automatic logging via various [loggers](logger.md).

 The [TransformedDataset](transformed_dataset.md) class allows applying both per-example and per-batch transformation functions on a given dataset, and